28 Da4 Guo4 大過

 The large masculine greatly exceeds (in number, weight, rigidity and strength) which causes the ridgepole to bend.
 This signals that a grave crisis is imminent and indicates that proper action must be taken.
 In the time of Da Guo, one must act moderately (even though one is excessively strong).
 One must also be humble internally and express joy externally; this is instrumental in solving the crisis and will lead to smooth progress.

-Another attitude of Da Guo suggested by the commentary on the image is to not be afraid or dejected while one works alone toward one’s ideal.
+Another attitude of Da Guo suggested by the commentary on the image is to not be afraid or dejected while one works alone toward or retreats with one’s ideal.

 Da Guo possesses the virtues of smooth progress and advantage, but excludes those of origination and persistence (i.e. preservation) at the beginning and end, signifying that it must seek an outlet.